calebchase/cytoscape.js-html-node/README.md

-## cytoscape-cxtmenu
+## cytoscape-html-node

 ## Description

-This extension allows the creation of html embedded in cytoscape nodes that can change based on zoom level.
+This extension allows for the creation of html in cytoscape nodes that can change based on zoom level.

 This extension was built as a use case of https://github.com/kaluginserg/cytoscape-node-html-label.